billsix/programmingFromTheGroundUp/docs/source/functions.rst

 memory location of your choosing..

-When we push a value onto the stack, the top of the stack moves to accomodate the additional value.
+When we push a value onto the stack, the top of the stack moves to accommodate the additional value.
 We can actually continually push values onto the stack and it will keep growing further and further down in memory until we hit our code or data.
 So how do we know where the current "top" of the stack is?
 The stack register, %esp,